Christopher Crabb Creeke: Early life

 Christopher Crabb Creeke was born on 11 March 1820, in Cambridge, the son of tailor and robe maker Thomas Creeke and his first wife Elizabeth Rootham Crabb.
 By the time he was 20, Creeke looked set to follow his father's trade as a tailor, however he moved to London to train as an architectural draughtsman.
 Whilst there, he married the recently widowed Elisabeth Norwood in 1845.

 Bournemouth

 Arrival

 Creeke seems to have arrived in Bournemouth around 1850, on a commission from Mary Shelley to convert a large property at Boscombe into her seaside retreat.
-Shelley died before she could move in, but her son, Sir Percy Florence Shelley, retained Creeke's services.
+Shelley died before she could move in, but her son, Sir Percy Shelley, retained Creeke's services.

 Bournemouth at that time was a haphazard development, where properties had been built largely at the whim of untrained landowners.
 There was no co-ordination of effort, and in the case of the vast Branksome Estate, the promise of development potential had led to a tangled mass of mortgages and the ruination of at least one owner.
 This was a situation crying out for a capable mind to solve.